Presentations of Galois groups of maximal extensions with restricted ramification: Definition and properties of

 Let $\frakp$ be a prime of the global field $k$.
 We denote $\calG_{\frakp}=\calG_{\frakp}(k)$ and $\calT_{\frakp}=\calT_{\frakp}(k)$.
 Recall that for a $\calG_{\frakp}$-module $A$ of order not divisible by $\Char(k)$, the unramified cohomology group is defined to be

 where the map is the inflation map.
 Then we consider the following homomorphism of cohomology groups

 The first map is the natural embedding of cohomology groups.
-The second arrow is an isomorphism because of the local Tate duality theorem \cite[Theorems~7.2.6 and 7.2.17]{NSW}.
+The second arrow is an isomorphism because of the local Tate duality theorem \cite[Thms~7.2.6 and 7.2.17]{NSW}.
 The last map is defined by the Pontryagin dual of the product of restriction map $H^1(k, A') \to H^1(k_{\frakp}, A')$ for each prime $\frakp$ of $k$.
-In particular, the composition of the last two maps in \eqref{eq:RB-def} is the map
+In particular, the restriction of the composition of the last two maps in \eqref{eq:RB-def} to the restricted product is the map

 used in the long exact sequence of Poitou-Tate \cite[(8.6.10)(i)]{NSW}.

 \begin{definition} For a global field $k$, a set $S$ of primes of $k$, and $A\in \Mod(G_k)$ of order not divisible by $\Char(k)$ , we define